 Not all of the value of your marital estate comes from your home and your bank accounts.
 Personal property can also be a major source of value.
 Maybe for much of your marriage, you kept all of your antique furniture in climate-controlled storage because it didn’t fit the aesthetic of your marital home.
 Now that you and your spouse intend to divorce, you expect to receive half of the overall value of those pieces.

 When you ask your spouse about them, you find out that they gave those valuable pieces of furniture to their sibling or their coworker just days before filing for divorce.
-Giving away marital property or selling it for ridiculously low prices can be a tactic for angry people facing a divorce to diminish what their spouse gets in the property settlement.
+Giving away marital property or selling it for ridiculously low prices can be a tactic for angry people facing a divorce to diminish what their spouse gets in